Strusivka

 Strusivka (Струсівка, Strusówka) former village in Ukraine, now - the street of the same name and part of the village of Shmankivtsi, Chortkiv Raion, Ternopil Oblast, Ukraine.

 Toponymy

 The name has an anthroponymic origin, i.e. the name originated from a personal name.
 It is possible that Strus was a representative of the branch of the Polish nobility Strus.

 History

 Emerged in the early XVIII century.

 Religion

-In the village there was a wooden Saint Yoan Bohoslov church (wooden, lost).
+In the village there was a wooden church of John the Baptist (wooden, lost).